ferranindata/SQL-Portfolio-Projects/README.md

 # SQL-Portfolio-Projects
-This repository provides a sample of data analysis work I completed using SQL and includes the following:
+This repository provides a sample of data analysis work I completed using MS SQL Server and includes the following:

 Project Name  | Description   |  Topic
 ------------- | ------------- | ------------------